HugoRCD/canvas/README.md

 ### 1. Serverless Platforms (Vercel, Netlify, etc.)

-When using serverless platforms, it's important to note that Nuxt Content v3 relies on SQLite for content storage.
+When using serverless platforms, it's important to note that Nuxt Content v3 relies by default on SQLite for content storage.
 Since these platforms do not support SQLite natively, we recommend connecting Canvas Portfolio to an external database such as:

 -  **PostgreSQL**
 -  **Turso**